AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/email-template-syntax.md

 >[!CAUTION]
 >
 >Containers can only contain Modules-if there's anything else present, the Container is considered invalid!
 Only one container is allowed per template.

+>[!CAUTION]
+>
+>It is recommended to not re-approve an email template asset once it is used by more than 500 email assets.
+This may cause performance issues.